 Franz Wesselink Deputy Manager of the Rippon Dutch piano factory about the foreign perception of Shannon and its attractiveness for investment.
 The Rippon Company is just one of the twenty eight firms now operating in Shannon.

 Wesselink outlines why his firm decided to come to Ireland in the first place and points to the availability of labour as a key factor in the decision to set up in Ireland.
 Shannon was chosen as the company could import raw materials without import duty along with tax advantages and government grants.
 In relation to the adaptation of Irish labour he says,

 We have found that the Irish boy without experience in industry can adapt himself quickly to the circumstances in a factory.

-A 'Late Extra' report by Jim Fahy broadcast on 5 September 1966.
+A 'Late Extra' report broadcast on 5 September 1966.
+The reporter is by Jim Fahy.
 This report is partly mute.